lao-FengYX/vscode-print-log/README.EN.md

 #### The shortcut keys can be modified by yourself

-Others can be viewed in the context menu
+Other functions can be viewed in the right-click menu 'Print'

 #### If you like this plugin, please give me a star.
 Thanks